advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 # **Credits**

-The main resources we used in creating this project:
+### The main resources we used in creating this project are:

   https://blog.logrocket.com/mern-stack-tutorial/